nvennin/test-www/procedures/Procedure_GDP_GMQHI_Self-Inspections.md

 * Issue the Audit Report listing all observation identified and agreed actions

 ### Director of Quality/RP
-* Oversee and support the audit programme for Self—lnspections
+* Oversee and support the audit programme for Self-Inspections
 * Ensure that self—inspections are carried out and any non—conformities are reported and CAPAs raised as required
 * Approve the Self-inspection Audit
 * Ensure auditors are appropriately trained and/or experienced